pepstock-org/Charba/readme.md

  * improve `Labels` plugin in order to leverage on callbacks cache which enables the complete configuration also at default or chart type levels.
  * improve `LabelsOptionsBuilder` class in order to manage the multi-labels configuration.
  * improve `Zoom` plugin in order to leverage on callbacks cache which enables the complete configuration also at default or chart type levels.
- * use new location for legend, title and tooltips options, into `plugins` options node.
+ * use new location for legend, title and tooltips options, in `plugins` options node.
- * enable CI into GitHub Action, disabling Travis.
+ * enable CI by GitHub Action, disabling Travis.
  * fix font and color fallbacks to the defaults values.

 License